Mozambique tilapia: Invasiveness

-As with most species of tilapia, Mozambique tilapia have a high potential for hybridization.
-They are often crossbred with other tilapia species in aquaculture because purebred Mozambique tilapia grow slowly and have a body shape poorly suited to cutting large fillets.
-However, Mozambique tilapia have the desirable trait of being especially tolerant of salty water.
-Also, hybrids between certain parent combinations (such as between Mozambique and Wami tilapia) result in offspring that are all or predominantly male.
-Male tilapia are preferred in aquaculture as they grow faster and have a more uniform adult size than females.
-The "Florida Red" tilapia is a popular commercial hybrid of Mozambique and blue tilapia.

 Behavior

 Feeding

 Mozambique tilapia are omnivorous.
 They can consume detritus, diatoms, phytoplankton, invertebrates, small fry and vegetation ranging from macroalgae to rooted plants.
 This broad diet helps the species thrive in diverse locations.

 Due to their robust nature, Mozambique tilapias often over-colonize the habitat around them, eventually becoming the most abundant species in a particular area.
 When over-crowding happens and resources get scarce, adults will sometimes cannibalize the young for more nutrients.
 Mozambique tilapia, like other fish such as Nile tilapia and trout, are opportunistic omnivores and will feed on algae, plant matter, organic particles, small invertebrates and other fish.
 Feeding patterns vary depending on which food source is the most abundant and the most accessible at the time.
 In captivity, Mozambique tilapias have been known to learn how to feed themselves using demand feeders.
 During commercial feeding, the fish may energetically jump out of the water for food.